kubernetes-sigs/cluster-api/docs/proposals/20240916-improve-status-in-CAPI-resources.md

 required (1): required only if using replicas.

+Additionally:
-Additionally, control plane providers will be expected to continuously set Machine's `status.conditions[UpToDate]` condition and `spec.minReadySeconds`; please note that a CP provider implementation can decide to enforce `spec.minReadySeconds` to be 0 and introduce a difference between readiness and availability at a later stage (e.g. KCP will do this).
+- Control plane providers will be expected to continuously set Machine's `status.conditions[UpToDate]` condition and `spec.minReadySeconds`; please note that a CP provider implementation can decide to enforce `spec.minReadySeconds` to be 0 and introduce a difference between readiness and availability at a later stage (e.g. KCP will do this).
   Those fields should be treated like other fields propagated /updated in place, without triggering machine rollouts (`nodeDrainTimeout`, `nodeVolumeDetachTimeout`, `nodeDeletionTimeout`, labels and annotations).
+- Cluster controller is going to aggregate `ScalingUp` and `ScalingDown` conditions from Control plane providers, if existing.

 Notes:
 - ControlPlane's `status.initialization.controlPlaneInitialized` will surface into Cluster's `staus.initialization.controlPlaneInitialized` field; also,